This blog post was last updated on October 11th, 2023.

 - Class C: 7-10%

-As previously mentioned, though, these figures can vary significantly by the location and the asset class.
+As previously mentioned, though, these figures can vary significantly based on the location and the asset class.
 For example, multifamily properties may have lower cap rates than office buildings on average, as they are generally lower-risk investments.

 What Factors Affect the Cap Rate?